arthur-schnitzler/arthur-schnitzler-arbeit/epub/epub-all/README.md

 4) transform the copied xhtml files (but not inhalt.xhtml, inhaltsverzeichnix.ncx, rechte.xhtml and title.xhtml) with /xslt/static-to-epub.xsl

-5) transform the copied xhtml files (but not inhalt.xhtml, inhaltsverzeichnix.ncx, rechte.xhtml and title.xhtml) with /xslt/editions-postprocessing.xsl
+5) transform the copied (and just transformed) xhtml files (but not inhalt.xhtml, inhaltsverzeichnix.ncx, rechte.xhtml and title.xhtml) with /xslt/editions-postprocessing.xsl

 6) transform /OEBPS/content.opf with /xslt/create-content.xsl